-North Seymour Island is teeming with wildlife and is one of the best visitor sites in Galapagos!
+North Seymour Island is teeming with wildlife and is one of the best visitor sites in the Galapagos!
 You may have to give way to a passing sea lion or marine iguana because they are everywhere.
-Blue-footed boobies’ nest on either side of the trail where mating pairs will perform their courtship dance.
-Further along the rocky shore a strip of white-sand lies inland and large flocks of sea birds are seen in massive flocks in feeding frenzies, diving into the ocean all at once; rendering a picturesque seen the same as ages long past.
+Blue-footed boobies nest on either side of the trail where mating pairs will perform their courtship dance.
+Further along the rocky shore a strip of white-sand lies inland and large flocks of sea birds are seen in massive flocks in feeding frenzies, diving into the ocean all at once; rendering a picturesque scene the same as ages long past.
 The trail in North Seymour Island also turns inland to reveal the largest nesting site of the magnificent frigate birds in the Galapagos Islands.
-These huge acrobats have a 5-foot wingspan and males display bright red, scarlet gular pouches when on the look out for a mate.
+These huge acrobats have a 5-foot wingspan and males display bright red, scarlet gular pouches when on the lookout for a mate.
 These frigate birds can be seen sitting precariously on low branches watching over their chicks.

 In the morning the speedboat to San Cristobal will leave at 7:00 am.
-Upon arrival you will join the tour to Kicker Rock, or as the locals call it, “Leon Dormido” aka Sleeping Lion.
+Upon arrival, you will join the tour to Kicker Rock, or as the locals call it, “Leon Dormido” aka Sleeping Lion.
 Kicker Rock is a large rock formation located on the coast of San Cristobal Island that has eroded over time creating a magnificent island in the middle of the sea.
-The two rocks are remnants of a vertical tuff cone formation and is a favorite of several species of seabirds looking for shelter.
+The two rocks are remnants of a vertical tuff cone formation and are a favorite of several species of seabirds looking for shelter.
 The main attraction is the snorkeling or diving activity where many Galapagos and hammerhead sharks can be seen at the ocean’s bottom, as well as sea turtles, manta rays, octopus, and a wide array of tropical fish.

 Based on the flight time, please go to the airport to take your flight back to Quito or Guayaquil.